 Answered By A Board Certified Civil Trial Lawyer and An Expert In Civil Procedure

-The answer here is straight forward.
-Simply go to the Broward County Clerk of the Circuit and County Court Official Website to perform a case search.
+The answer here is straightforward.
+If you were sued in Broward, then go to the Broward County Clerk of the Circuit and County Court Official Website to perform a case search.
 Once you are there, you can search by your name, business name, and/or case number.

 After finding your case, click on the case number to display the court docket.
 The court docket is the record of all of the documents (papers) filed in your case.
 Note: When you select a document it will only show you the first page of the document.
 You have to select “View All Pages” which is in the top left corner once you click on the document you want to view.
 Also, some documents may not be viewable.
 Those documents will either have a “lock” symbol or a red icon.
 Typically, family law cases, probate cases, guardianship cases, and other specific types of documents, are protected due to privacy issues.